sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 6. The scientist who created you then mysteriously disappeared.
 7. Your old military squad, also all clones of the same template.
 8. A relative of your template who sought to replace a loss.
-9. A loan shark who holds you responsible for your templateís debts.
+9. A loan shark who holds you responsible for your template√≠s debts.
 10. A detective who is convinced you are responsible for crimes committed by your template.

 **Clone Mementos**

 1. Your ID tags from the clone army you deserted from.
 2. A barcode tattooed onto your neck.
-You havenít been able to decipher it.
+You haven√≠t been able to decipher it.
 3. A photo of a family you never had.
 4. A mysterious phrase encoded into your thoughts and dreams.
 What does it mean?
 5. A small unopened box with a cipher lock which the person you were cloned from gave you.
-6. A recurring nightmare somehow linked to your templateís past..
+6. A recurring nightmare somehow linked to your template√≠s past..
 7. A datapad with a list of a dozen other identical clones to yourself.
 8. A chip in your brain.
-Nobody knows what itís for, and removal is too risky to attempt.
+Nobody knows what it√≠s for, and removal is too risky to attempt.
 9. The deeds to a house once owned by your template.
 10. An overwhelming craving for the taste of malt candy, a sweet tasty treat.